svijayakumar32/ePhotosynthesis-Rice/README.md

    - a single script used to evaluate the effect of variability in protein expression on predicted improvements to CO2 assimilation

 ## Running the Analysis
-The code is run in the following order, where the final script of each analysis plots the results:
+The code is run in the following order:

 1. CO2 response fitting
    - `msuRACiFit_params.R`